Somella-codes/Day-16-Build-a-Video-Display-With-iframe/README.md

 | **allowfullscreen** | Lets the user click the fullscreen button on the video. |

 ### **The Final Code I Built**
-This displays a YouTube video directly on the page:
+This displays a YouTube video directly on the page.

+**How to run this:** Open `index.html` in Spck Editor or any browser to see it run:

 ```html
 <!DOCTYPE html>